muir/drbd-lxd/README.md

 }
 ```

+Discard-least-changes should always be safe given the fencing setup (described below).

 In the case that split brain is not automatically resolved, it will have to be resolved
 manually.
 Google "drbd split brain recovery".
 Generally the method to do recovery is
 to pick a victum and invalidate it: